tobioooo/QR-code-Automator-workflow/README.md

 to quickly display text,number,email addresses or web pages as QR code for convenient transfer to cell phone.

 Install:
-Just open them with the Automator app on macOS.
+Just open it with the Automator app on macOS.

 Usage: